 The majority of patients who receive Reiki treatments feel better right away.
-Their minds are clearer, they sense inner peace, emotional distress is assuaged, and physical pain is gone.
+Their minds are more transparent, they sense inner peace, emotional distress is assuaged, and physical pain is gone.
 However, some experience strange sensations, physical discomfort, or a feeling that their symptoms have become magnified.

-Those who feel worse after Reiki sessions are experiencing side effects similar to what occurs in the detoxification that happens in other healing modalities, such as diet cleanses.
+Those who feel worse after Reiki sessions are experiencing side effects similar to the detoxification that happens in other healing modalities, such as diet cleanses.
 This is the body’s way of eliminating toxins, paving the way for complete recovery.
 This is common and will pass.

 There are ways to help the body go through this cleansing process.
-Continue reading to find out what these are and understand why some recipients of Reiki therapy experience negative effects.
+Continue reading to find out what these are and understand why some recipients of Reiki therapy experience adverse effects.

 The term Reiki refers to “universal life energy.”
 This energy field is present in our bodies.
 When it becomes misaligned or is disrupted, health ailments occur.
 Reiki therapy ‘heals’ or ‘balances’ this energy, prompting physical, psychological, and spiritual healing.
-Mikao Usui developed the therapeutic process in Japan in the 1920s on the premise that the body has the natural ability to heal itself.
+Mikao Usui developed the therapeutic process in Japan in the 1920s, claiming that the body has the natural ability to heal itself.

 During a Reiki session, the practitioner slowly moves their hands across the patient’s clothed body to rebalance the energy flow.
 Reiki therapy is used to ease pain, fatigue, anxiety, stress, and depression, among other ailments.

-Despite their differing approaches to healing, practitioners of most metaphysical healing therapies address the entire person and have a holistic philosophy in common—that medical ailments are caused by spiritual or psychological turmoil.
+Despite their differing approaches to healing, practitioners of most metaphysical healing therapies address the entire person.
+They have a holistic philosophy in common—that medical ailments are caused by spiritual or psychological turmoil.

 With Reiki, many people experience immediate healing post-treatment, but deep, absolute healing happens over a long period.
 Not always chronological, it traces a spiraling, recycling pattern that uncovers each layer of concern until recovery is achieved.
 Often, the primary symptom is related to more than one life component.
 All these have to be uncovered for healing to take place.